 Stock options link the experience of our executives to that of our shareholders, and encourage our executives to execute strategic business goals and objectives designed to improve share price performance.
-Any value received from stock options is entirely dependent on a positive move in the share price.
+Any value received from stock options is entirely dependent on share price appreciation.